Arksine/moonraker/docs/printer_objects.md

 [subscribe](web_api.md#subscribe-to-printer-object-status)
 to "Klipper Printer Objects."
 There are numerous printer objects in Klipper, many of which are optional and only report status if they are enabled by Klipper's configuration.
-Client's may retreive a list of available printer objects via the
+Client's may retrieve a list of available printer objects via the
 [list objects endpoint](web_api.md#list-available-printer-objects).
 This should be done after Klipper reports its state as "ready".

 This section will provide an overview of the most useful printer objects.
-If a developer is interested in retreiving state for an object not listed here, look in Klipper's source code for module you wish to query.
+If a developer is interested in retrieving state for an object not listed here, look in Klipper's source code for module you wish to query.
 If the module contains a "get_status()" method, its return value will contain a dictionary that reports state which can be queried.